JaxWil24/Election_Analysis/README.md

 The Election Audit
 - The election audit that I created was to read the election data.
 Code was created to organize and seperate the information into a readable format.
 This created two sections, candidates and counties.
 The election audit read the votes per category, the percentage out of all the votes, and the winners of both categories.

+Here is the text file with all the information in it.
 ![The election analysis(election results) txt file](https://user-images.githubusercontent.com/106329824/183518517-012314f3-9c19-495c-83d2-2f50352fd2a6.png)